Philliec459/Geolog-Project-Notebook-for-a-Clastic-Comprehensive-Interactive-Petrophysical-Analysis-Workflow/README.md

         		Qv = Swb / (0.6425 / ((Fluid_Density * Salinity(kppm)) ** 0.5) + 0.22)

 6)	6_wsats
 In this program we calculate water saturations using Archie, Dual Water and Waxman-Smits.
+The Dual-Water method comes from George Coates’ MRIAN analysis where he used a systematic approach of using both conventional and NMR logs to perform his calculations.
+Experience has shown that this method is extremely good with very little adjustment needed for any of the petrophysical parameters like w.
+The Waxman-Smits technique is more tunable, but eventually delivers nearly the same results as Coates’ Dual-Water analysis.
+The Dual-Water uses a variable w for the electrical property and the Waxman-Smits uses a variable m* in the water saturation calculations.

 7)	7_Permeability and Relative Permeability Calculations
 This is the final program that calculates Permeability from NMR and then calculates Relative Permeability for Oil and Water to estimate a production index at each level using fractional flow.